pouryafard75/Scheduling-Lectures-with-Restrictions/README.md

 Referees <b> must </b> have an expretise in lecture's topic.
 Each day has 4 different timeframes(time parts) which are allowed to have a lecture held.
 You can have multiple lectures held at the same time once you designate free related professors to the every lecture.
 Free professor means a professor which is not present at any other lectures (as supervisor or referee) at the same time.
-Related professors means a professor which has an expertise in lecture's related topics.
+Related professors means a professorn which has an expertise in lecture's related topics.

 Each lecture has a supervisor which is indicated in the lecture  information and has a specific topic.
 Also each proffessor has their expertise in a particular feild(s).